Landlord affected by CVA – Should I Vote? Should I Vote For Or Against?

 Q3: If I vote against what happens?

-This is an equitable process, (LINK to what happens at a CVA creditors meeting) if 75% or more of the eligible votes are cast in favour then the CVA is approved.
+This is an equitable process, if 75% or more of the eligible votes are cast in favour then the CVA is approved.
 If the vote falls short of that, the CVA is not approved and the company may go into administration or liquidation.
 Your vote may allow the CVA to be approved but your property agreement, lease or licence may be terminated by the CVA’s failure.

 Q4; If we vote in favour of the CVA what happens?